AdaptVQE

 The following attributes can be set via the initializer but can also be read and updated once the AdaptVQE object has been constructed.

 a VQE instance used internally to compute the minimum eigenvalues.
-It is a requirement that the ansatz of this solver is of type EvolvedOperatorAnsatz.
+It is a requirement that the ansatz of this solver is of type EvolvedOperatorAnsatz if the operators arguments is not set.

 once all gradients have an absolute value smaller than this threshold, the algorithm has converged and terminates.